jbodah/spy_rb/README.md

 end
 ```

+### Spy::Instance

 Once you've created a spy instance, then there are a variety of ways to interact with that spy.
-See [Spy::Instance](https://github.com/jbodah/spy_rb/tree/master/lib/spy/instance.rb) for the full list.
+See [Spy::Instance](https://github.com/jbodah/spy_rb/tree/master/lib/spy/instance.rb) for the full list of supported methods.

 `Spy::Instance#call_count` will tell you how many times the spied method was called: